Environments and variables

 * **Environment Variables**: Key-value pairs used to inject dynamic data into your tests (e.g., `BASE_URL`, `USER_EMAIL`).

 * **Configure Tags**: Specify the tags to be included and excluded when running the tests.
-This allows you to create specific labels used to filter which Flows are executed during a run (e.g., `smoke`, `regression`).
+This allows you to create specific labels used to filter which tests are executed during a run (e.g., `smoke`, `regression`).

 When you start using Maestro Studio, you have the default environment, called `None`.
 But, to better organize your tests, it's recommended to have environments and environment variables separated.